braineatingmachines/braineatingmachines.github.io/register.md

       <textarea class="form-control input-lg" rows="5" name="classify_classmates" id="classify_classmates" placeholder="classify (verb) - arrange (a group of people or things) in classes or categories according to shared qualities or characteristics"></textarea>
     </div>

     <div class="form-group">
-      <label for="ironman_suit">Ironman just gave you his suit for the summers!!
+      <label for="spiderman_suit">Spiderman just gave you his powers for the week!!
 You cannot use it to fight bad guys.
 What would you use it for ?</label>
-      <textarea class="form-control input-lg" rows="5" name="ironman_suit" id="ironman_suit" placeholder="Think of some creative ways to use it."></textarea>
+      <textarea class="form-control input-lg" rows="5" name="spiderman_suit" id="spiderman_suit" placeholder="Think of some creative ways to use it."></textarea>
     </div>

     <!-- <div class="form-group">